-Blake’s first career hit was two days later, a triple against Cincinnati which staked the O’s to an early 2-0 lead in a game they’d win 5-4.
+Blake’s first career hit was two days later, a triple against Cincinnati’s Edinson Volquez which staked the O’s to an early 2-0 lead in a game they’d win 5-4.

 Rest of season: Davis spent two months with the Orioles, putting together a serviceable .254 average (15-for-59) in 25 games.
-He managed to hit his first Major League home run on August 13 against Detroit, a game which was one of his three multi-hit games.
+He managed to hit his first (and only) Major League home run on August 13 against Detroit, a game which was one of his three multi-hit games.
 Ironically, he was sent to Norfolk on August 22 in order to clear a roster spot for the return of Ryan Adams.
-Not among the September callups, Blake was instead designated for assignment on September 6 and is no longer on the O’s 40-man roster.
+Not among the September callups, Blake was instead designated for assignment on September 6 and was taken off the O’s 40-man roster.

 At AAA Norfolk Blake got into 62 games, hitting .280/5/27 with a .706 OPS.

 Career: 10 seasons in organized baseball, 1 in major leagues (Baltimore 2011.)
 Career WAR: 0.1.
 Inactive since 2015.